TheSavageTeddy/TheSavageTeddy.github.io/content/posts/bsides-canberra-ctf-2023/index.md

 where the next term is the current term `S_n` times `a` plus `b`, where `a` and `b` are constants.
 In this case `S_n` was `time_seed`, and the modulus `m` was the 32 bit integar limit.
 Despite having done LCG challenges in the past, I somehow failed to recognise this!

-The function `main_prng` was simply returning the last bit of the PRNG output, and shifting it to return all bits of the output before retrieving a new random number. `prng_subpart` was the actual PRNG, which was an LCG implementation.
+The function `main_prng` was simply returning the MSB (first bit) of the PRNG output, and shifting it to return all bits of the output before retrieving a new random number. `prng_subpart` was the actual PRNG, which was an LCG implementation.

 Recovering `time_seed` was trivial now that we recognise it as a LCG - we simply need the whole random number returned by `prng_subpart` which we can get by playing 4 practice rounds (as each round returns 8 bits).